organize paperwork without a filing cabinet

 Digital Scanning

-While not a replacement for physical file storage, scanning important documents aids organization.
-It allows you to access paperwork anywhere through cloud storage services or your local computer network.
 Scan receipts, warranties, tax forms, passports, and other items you’ll only need an occasional reference to.
 This reduces clutter and the need for physical storage space over time.
 Many scanning apps even allow you to label, sort, and search digital files for easy access on any device.

 Designate Filling Spaces